-- 11. APPROVE the Arts District Los Angeles, Inc. to administer the Arts District Los Angeles District Business Improvement District if the district is renewed. - 12.
+- 10. FIND that the proposed improvements and activities are completely separate from the day-to-day operations of the City of Los Angeles. - 11.
+APPROVE the North Figueroa Association to administer the Highland Park Business Improvement District if the District is renewed. - 12.
 ADOPT the Preliminary Report of the City Clerk. - 13.
 ADOPT the attached Management District Plan. - 14.
 ADOPT the attached Engineer's Report. - 15.
-ADOPT the attached Ordinance of Intention to establish the Arts District Los Angeles Business Improvement District. - 16.
-AUTHORIZE the City Clerk, upon establishment of the District, to prepare, execute and administer a contract between the City of Los Angeles and the Arts District Los Angeles, Inc., a non-profit corporation, for the administration of the District's programs. - 17.
+ADOPT the attached Ordinance of Intention to establish the Highland Park Business Improvement District. - 16.
+AUTHORIZE the City Clerk, upon establishment of the District, to prepare, execute and administer a contract between the City of Los Angeles and the North Figueroa Association, a non-profit corporation, for the administration of the District's programs. - 17.
 DIRECT the City Clerk to comply with the notice, protest, and hearing procedures prescribed in the Proposition 218 Omnibus Implementation Act (California Government Code, Section 53750 et seq.). - 18.
-REQUEST the City Attorney, with the assistance of the City Clerk, to prepare an enabling Ordinance establishing the Arts District Los Angeles Business Improvement District for City Council consideration at the conclusion of the required public hearing.
+REQUEST the City Attorney, with the assistance of the City Clerk, to prepare an enabling Ordinance establishing the Highland Park Business Improvement District for City Council consideration at the conclusion of the required public hearing.

-Sincerely,
+Sincerely.

-Holly L. Wolcott City Clerk
+Holly L. Wolcott

-HLW:PFS:PYL:CG:sh
+City Clerk

+HLW:SDH:PL:RS:ev